Brady Corp (BRC) Dividend Report

 Management Team

-Brady Corporation’s leadership is helmed by CEO Russell Shaller, who took the reins in April 2022.
-With a background that blends engineering know-how and executive management experience, Shaller brings a practical yet forward-looking approach to the business.
-Prior to becoming CEO, he led the Identification Solutions division, where he focused heavily on product innovation and operational streamlining—both of which continue to shape the company’s strategic path today.
+Brady Corporation’s leadership continues to be anchored by CEO Russell Shaller, who took the reins in April 2022.
+With a background that blends engineering expertise and executive management experience, Shaller brings a practical yet forward-looking approach to the business.
+Prior to becoming CEO, he led the Identification Solutions division, where he focused heavily on product innovation and operational streamlining, both of which continue to shape the company’s strategic direction today.

 Supporting him is CFO Ann Thornton, who stepped into the role in April 2023.
 Having previously served as Brady’s Chief Accounting Officer, she knows the financials inside and out.
 Her steady hand ensures continuity and precision when it comes to capital allocation and cost management.
-Together, this executive duo has emphasized a disciplined growth strategy that keeps a firm grip on profitability while pushing forward on innovation.
+Together, this executive duo has emphasized a disciplined growth strategy that keeps a firm grip on profitability while pushing forward on innovation, a combination that has served Brady’s shareholders well through a period of meaningful macroeconomic uncertainty.

 Valuation and Stock Performance